ITR Filing Deadline Missed?

 Unable to opt for New Tax Regime: Salaried employees will be unable to choose the new tax regime while filing belated ITRs.

 Easy loan approval: Banks and other financial institutions often require a copy of your ITR as proof of your income and financial standing.
-Filing your ITR on time will show that you are a responsible taxpayer and that you have a stable income, which can make it easier to get approved for a loan.
+Filing your ITR on time will show that you are a responsible taxpayer and that you have a stable income, which can make it easier to get your loan approved.

 Tax refund: If you have overpaid your taxes, a refund can be claimed by filing your ITR on time.
 The sooner you file your return, the earliest you will receive your refund.